krisvesely/FilmQueryProject/README.md

 - Git

 # Lessons Learned
-- Relies upon a database accessor object containing all implementations of the Driver Manager's getConnection() method.
+- Relies upon a database accessor object class containing all implementations of the Driver Manager's getConnection() method.
 - Used a Maven project object model .xml configuration file to define a MySQL driver dependency element.